poyingHAHA/Ethereum-and-Solidity-in-JS-V2/README.md

-"# update to new version of Solidity"
+# update to new version of Solidity